Applications to trade at Glastonbury Festival 2020

 Each pitch is priced individually therefore it is difficult to provide a reliable estimation of the price of a pitch until we have completed our selection process.
 Prices are based on a number of factors including (but not exclusively) the location, the trading space, the prices and types of products being sold and the number of staff passes allocated.

-We only have a limited amount of space and tickets available for market traders therefore if you are successful, you may not be allocated exactly the space or tickets requested in your application.
+We only have a limited amount of space and tickets available for market traders therefore if you are successful, you may not be allocated exactly the space, tickets or vehicle passes requested in your application.

 What if I don’t need a pitch, can I just walk about and sell my goods?